Read all about the best things to do and see in Siquijor Island including witch doctors, marine sanctuaries, tropical beaches, and much more!

 The main reason?
 If you wake up early enough on a weekday, you can have the entire place for yourself AND you can also swing like Tarzan from a rope in order to dive into its crystal clear waters.

 Not bad for an early morning swim uh?
+Definitely one of my favorite things to do and see in Siquijor Island.

-The 13 Best Things to Do and See in Siquijor Island #04: Find a Bolo Bolo Healer and Expel Your Inner Demons
+Find a Bolo Bolo Healer and Expel Your Inner Demons

 The Bolo Bolo healing is an ancestral method that the Witch Doctors of Siquijor use to expel all evil from within your body by blowing into the water with a bamboo straw.